 Some cats might be lucky and digest the bone without any side effects or have a mild tummy upset for a few days.
 If the chicken bone causes a blockage or a tear in your cat’s gut, your cat is likely to require surgery, and even then, there is a chance that your cat may not survive.
 The earlier the blockage is treated, the better your cat’s prognosis.
 Always inform your veterinarian immediately If your cat has eaten a chicken bone so they can give you the best advice.

 Cats that are very old or very young, or cats that are receiving medication to lower the amount of stomach acid they produce, are likely to be more prone to complications.
 Your veterinarian will be able to advise you further on this.

 Can a Cat Die From Eating a Chicken Bone?

 Yes, there is a chance that a cat could die from eating a chicken bone.
-There are several major risks associated with your cat eating a chicken bone.
-The bone could either become lodged in the throat and cause your cat to choke, or it could cause irreversible damage to your cat’s intestines, or puncture his other internal organs.
+There are several significant risks associated with your cat eating a chicken bone.
+The bone could either become lodged in the throat and cause your cat to choke, or it could cause irreversible damage to your cat’s intestines.

 How Do I Stop My Cat From Eating Chicken Bones?

 The best way to prevent your cat from eating chicken bones is to prevent them from having access to them in the first place!
-It is particularly important to make sure any cooked chicken bones are disposed of straight away in a secure bin, as not only do these pose the biggest risk, but they are also likely to be the most appealing to your cat!
+It is essential to ensure any cooked chicken bones are disposed of in a secure bin, as these pose the most significant risk and are likely to be the most appealing to your cat!

-If you suspect that your cat has eaten a chicken bone then by far the best thing you can do is contact your veterinarian for advice.
-The sooner that your cat receives appropriate treatment, the more likely he is to recover and get back to his usual mischief!
+If you suspect that your cat has eaten a chicken bone, the best thing you can do is contact your veterinarian for advice.
+Your vet can give you advice, but in some cases, you’ll have to visit their office for an examination.
+The sooner your cat receives appropriate treatment, the more likely he is to recover and return to his usual mischief!